Sam-Z12/StockAnalysisWGmm/README.md

 The rsi and macd were also plotted with the label catergories highlighted in different colors.
-It was found that there is no clear boundaries to categories the data set from.
-The chart also show that there is a similar covarience between the macd and the rsi so 'tied' was used as the covarience type.
-Even though there are no clear boundries to caterorize the data the model was able to seperate the data to be used cateroized stock trend.
+It was found that there is no clear boundaries for categorizing the data set.
+The chart also shows that there is a similar covarience between the macd and the rsi so 'tied' was used as the covarience type.
+Even though there are no clear boundries to caterorize the data the model was able to seperate the data to be used for cateroizing stock trends.
 ![Indicator_Groups](https://user-images.githubusercontent.com/82553480/143328869-cc6eda1b-0459-4484-8fb6-1077e075218f.png)

 Below is a video of the ui and how to run a test.
 The project come with and example data set "test_AAPL".
 To use live the access to the TD ameritrade api is required, just add you own API_KEY and ACCOUNT_NUMBER into the config file.
 After setting up the config file type any ticker into the input field in the ui it will pull in data for that ticker.